-This management's discussion and analysis ("MD&A") should be read in conjunction with Copper Fox Metals Inc.'s (the "Company" or "Copper Fox") audited consolidated financial statements for the year ended October 31, 2018 and the related notes thereto.
+This management's discussion and analysis ("MD&A") should be read in conjunction with Copper Fox Metals Inc.'s (the "Company" or "Copper Fox") unaudited interim consolidated financial statements for the three months ended January 31, 2019 and the related notes thereto.

-All of the Company's material subsidiaries are wholly owned except for District Copper Corp. ("District" or "District Copper") (TSX-V: DCOP), of which the Company owns 39.51% of the outstanding common shares as at January 24, 2019.
-The consolidated financial statements include 100% of the assets and liabilities related to District and include a non-controlling interest representing 60.49% of District's assets and liabilities not owned by the Company.
+All of the Company's material subsidiaries are wholly owned except for District Copper Corp. ("District" or "District Copper") (TSX-V: DCOP), of which the Company owns 24.43% of the outstanding common shares as at March 20, 2019 (Note 3).
+The consolidated financial statements include 100% of the assets and liabilities related to District and include a non-controlling interest representing 60.49% of District's assets and liabilities not owned by the Company, which was the ownership percentage of District by Copper Fox as of January 31, 2019.
 Accounting policies are applied consistently throughout all consolidated entities.